Tobacco taxes fall heaviest on the poor

 Source: Minnesota Adult Tobacco Survey, 2018

-Unsurprisingly so, in 2021 Minnesota tax Incidence Report, the Minnesota Department of Revenue noted that in 2018, cigarette and tobacco taxes were one of the most regressive taxes.
-Households in the 1st income decile, i.e., the tenth with the lowest incomes, paid an effective rate of 2.77% on cigarette and tobacco taxes compared to the 0.05% paid by households in the top income decile–– the tenth with highest incomes.
+Unsurprisingly, the Minnesota Department of Revenue’s Tax Incidence Report noted that in 2018, cigarette and tobacco taxes were one of the most regressive taxes.
+Households in the first income decile, i.e., the tenth with the lowest incomes, paid an effective rate of 2.77% on cigarette and tobacco taxes compared to the 0.05% paid by households in the top income decile — the tenth with the highest incomes.

 Figure 2: Effective tax rates by decile